BrawlMasterX/SleepWithUntis/README.md

 # SleepWithUntis

-An alarmclock that wakes you up automatically based on your WebUntis schedule.
+An android alarmclock app that wakes you up automatically based on your WebUntis schedule.

 ---